Hangman-3/High-Quality-Code-Teamwork/Teamwork - Assignment/Readme.md

 English or Bulgarian language and follow the sample (see below).

 ##Deliverables
-1. The original source code (project files, .cs files) without executables.
+1. The **original source code** (project files, .cs files) without executables.
-2. The refactored source code (project files, .cs files) without executables.
+2. The **refactored source code** (project files, .cs files) without executables.
-3. The unit tests – source code (project files, .cs files) without executables.
+3. The **unit tests** – source code (project files, .cs files) without executables.
-4. The refactoring documentation.
+4. The **refactoring documentation**.

 ##Team Work Requirements
-* Obligatory use Git as source code repository and GitHub (http://github.com) as project hosting and team collaboration environment.
-SVN or TFS are not allowed for this project.
+* Obligatory use **Git** as source code repository and **GitHub** (http://github.com) as project hosting and team collaboration environment.
+SVN or TFS are **not** allowed for this project.
-* Each team member should have contributions to the project and commits in the source control repository in 3 different days.
-We acknowledge that this requirement seems a bit unnatural, but we want to track how the team collaborates over the time and that the project is developed incrementally, not in the “last minute”.
+* **Each team member** should have contributions to the project and **commits in the source control repository in 3 different days**.
+We acknowledge that this requirement seems a bit unnatural, but we want to track **how the team collaborates over the time** and that the **project is developed incrementally**, not in the “last minute”.

 ##Other Requirements
-* Pack the project deliverables in a single ZIP archive.
+* Pack the project deliverables in a **single ZIP archive**.
 Be sure to avoid including large unused files in the archives (e.g. compilation binaries).
 Your archive should be up to 8 MB.
 Each team member should submit the same archive as a homework.
-* Be prepared as a team to defend your project in front of the course lecturers.
+* Be prepared as a team to **defend your project** in front of the course lecturers.
 You should be able to explain what refactorings have been performed and why.
 The documentation will definitely help you.
-Be prepared to demonstrate how the unit tests cover the project’s functionality.
+Be prepared to **demonstrate how the unit tests cover the project’s functionality**.
 Preferably bring your own laptop to reduce the effort to setup your development environment and project workspace.
-* Be prepared to show the commit logs from the source control system to demonstrate how the project development efforts are shared between the team members and over the time.
+* Be prepared to **show the commit logs** from the source control system to demonstrate how the project development efforts are shared between the team members and over the time.

 ##Discussion Forum